railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

   name, its primary language, your different contacts at that partner and the categories it belongs to.

-* the :guilabel:`Extra Info` tab contains information that's slightly less immediate.
+* the :guilabel:`Sales & Purchases` tab contains information that's slightly less immediate.

-* the :menuselection:`Event History` tab contains the history of all the events that the partner has been involved in.
-These events are created automatically by different system documents: invoices, orders, support requests and so on.
+* the :menuselection:`History` tab contains the history of all the events that the partner has been involved in.
+These events are created automatically by different system documents: invoices, orders, support requests and so on, from a list that can be configured in the system.
   These give you a rapid view of the partner's history on a single screen.

-* the :menuselection:`Properties` tab contains partner settings related to accounting, inventory and other areas: you can leave this alone for the moment.
+* the :menuselection:`Notes` tab is an area for free text notes.

+To the right of the form is a list of Reports, Actions and Links related to a partner.
+Click some of them to get a feel for their use.

 .. figure:: images/partner.png
    :align: center